Javaabu/mobile-verification/docs/enabling-features/how-update-mobile-number.md

 ## Update Process
 The update process with mobile number works as follows:
-1. An authenticated user sends a request to the application with their new mobile number.
-2. The package checks if the mobile number is already registered.
-    3. If the mobile number is already registered, the package returns a message that the mobile number is already registered.
-    4. If the mobile number is not registered, the package sends an OTP to the new mobile number.
+**Note:** The process assumes that the OTP has been sent to the user's mobile number.
+To see how to send an OTP, see [How to Request for OTP](how-to-request-otp.md).
+The process also assumes that the user is authenticated.
-5. The user then enters the OTP.
+1. The user then enters the OTP.
-6. The package verifies the OTP.
+2. The package verifies the OTP.
-7. The package then assigns the verified mobile number to the user and deletes the old mobile number record from the database.
+3. The package then assigns the verified mobile number to the user and disassociates the previous mobile number from the user.

 ## Step 1: Define the Routes
 Define the routes in your application.
 Below is an example of how you can define the routes in your application.